Jakus23/non/README.md

 Save `Hello World` in a file with a `.non` extension.

-Over time the language became more consequential for me, to the point where my business motivations became digital and consistent, before any discussions with dev.
+Over time the language became more consequential, to the point where business motivations are digital and consistent fast.
+You can discuss implemenation details with dev later.

 More about each token...